kop7er/pocketbase-ssr/README.md

 - [GitHub](https://github.com/kop7er/pocketbase-ssr/)

 > [!WARNING]
-> This package is still in development and can be unstable.
+> This package is still in development and can be unstable, but it should work without any issues.

 ## Installation